jdeisenberg/icljs/_sources/symbols.rst

     *x* = 6

-because you said that *x* symbolizes 5, and five certainly does not equal six!
+because you said that *x* stands for 5, and five certainly does not equal six!

 Symbols in ClojureScript